aosabook/500lines/image-filters/image-filters.markdown

 With the UI as it is, the user can combine the red, green, and blue filters together.
-If they combine the dominant hue filters with the red, green, and blue filters the results can sometimes be a little unexpected - because of changing the color spaces.
+If they combine the dominant hue filters with the red, green, and blue filters the results can sometimes be a little unexpected, because of changing the color spaces.

-Processing has some [built in
+Processing has some [built-in
-methods](https://www.processing.org/reference/filter_.html) that support the manipulation of images, for example `invert` and `blur`.
+methods](https://www.processing.org/reference/filter_.html) that support the manipulation of images; for example, `invert` and `blur`.

-To achieve effects like sharpening, or blurring, or sepia ourselves we apply matrices.
+To achieve effects like sharpening, blurring, or sepia we apply matrices.
 For every pixel of the image, take the sum of products where each product is the color value of the current pixel or a neighbor of it, with the corresponding value of the [filter